 Consult with a Savannah Personal Injury Lawyer About Your Bike Accident Claim

 If you have been involved in a bike accident in Savannah, you should consult with an experienced personal injury attorney who is familiar with handling such claims.
-The Bader Law Firm has a team of lawyers who have helped hundreds of people who have been injured in cycling crashes throughout the years.
+The Bader Scott Injury Lawyers has a team of lawyers who have helped hundreds of people who have been injured in cycling crashes throughout the years.
 Working on a contingency basis, we will not be paid until you get compensation.
 Our legal fee will come out of your compensation for your Savannah personal injury claim.
 Call us today at 678-562-5595 to schedule a free case review.

 Seth Bader is an Auto accident, Workers Compensation and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law, and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.